MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/developing-iis-modules-and-handlers-with-the-net-framework.md

 ## Writing Code: Building a Simple Module

 The first task is to build a simple module.
-Later in the article, we also build a sample handler - jump ahead if you want to [read about building a handler instead](http://mvolo.com/blogs/serverside/archive/2007/08/15/Developing-IIS7-web-server-features-with-the-.NET-framework.aspx#handler).
+Later in the article, we also build a sample handler.

 To create a **module**, define a class that implements the [**System.Web.IHttpModule**](https://msdn.microsoft.com/en-us/library/system.web.ihttpmodule.aspx) interface.